 Health care providers and insurance companies compile personal health information records that are rich in credit-related data as well as confidential or sensitive health-related data on patients and insureds.
 Because many families are insured under one family member’s health care plan, stolen personal health information may include Social Security numbers, names, birth dates, addresses, and other data of all family members, including children.
 Data related to flexible spending or health savings accounts (FSAs or HSAs) may also be linked to this information.

-Armed with this information, a criminal can try to exploit accounts that have already been created, such as an FSA or HSA, or the information could be used to create new accounts in the victim’s name.
+The potential danger: Armed with this information, a criminal can try to exploit accounts that have already been created, such as an FSA or HSA, or the information could be used to create new accounts in the victim’s name.
 Children can be particularly impacted, because they typically do not have a credit file that is being monitored and one established using a child’s information can go undetected.

 Personal health information may also include confidential data on illnesses, diseases, mental health, and various treatments.
 This information is very private and sensitive and is protected by law to prevent discrimination.
 As we have seen in cases involving several prominent celebrities, perpetrators can try to use the information for extortion or to embarrass the victim.